 Via online invoicing

 You can create an invoice online and send your customer a secure link to it.
 It’s nice and simple for them, and you can see when they’ve opened it.
-Better still, online invoices allow you to include a ‘pay now’ button.
-Customers just click through to pay immediately via credit card, debit card, or automated clearing houses (like PayPal).
-Learn more about accepting online payments.
+Better still, online invoices allow you to include a ‘Pay now’ button.
+Customers just click through to pay immediately via credit card, debit card, or automated clearing houses like Stripe or GoCardless.

-You can create an invoice in your accounting software and send it directly to your customer’s accounting software – they’ll see it there as a draft bill awaiting payment.
+You can create an invoice in your accounting software and send it directly to your customer’s accounting software, where they’ll see it as a draft bill awaiting payment.
 You don’t even need to be using the same accounting software for this to work.
-It’s fast and safe – the invoice can’t be lost, and it eliminates the need for manual data entry at their end.
-Learn more about e-invoicing.
+It’s fast and safe: the invoice can’t be lost, and it eliminates the need for manual data entry at their end.